jamesbhardwaj0112/Bhardwaj_James_DA301/README.md

 ## 1. Data Pre-processing

 - **Handling Missing Values:** Ensured data integrity by managing null or missing entries.
-- **Text Normalization:** Involved stemming, lemmatization, and transformation to lowercase, preparing the reviews for more precise analysis.
+- **Text Normalisation:** Involved stemming, lemmatisation, and transformation to lowercase, preparing the reviews for more precise analysis.

 ## 2. Analysis Techniques

-- **NLP and Sentiment Analysis:** Utilized to dissect and comprehend the textual data in reviews.
+- **NLP and Sentiment Analysis:** Utilised to dissect and comprehend the textual data in reviews.
-- **Sentiment Intensity Analyzer:** Employed from NLTK, which played a pivotal role in categorizing sentiments into predefined slots: positive, neutral, and negative.
+- **Sentiment Intensity Analyser:** Employed from NLTK, which played a pivotal role in categorising sentiments into predefined slots: positive, neutral, and negative.

 ## 3. Key Findings

 - **Word Usage:** 'Game', 'great', and 'fun' were the most prominently used words in reviews.
-- **Visual Representation:** Word clouds were generated to visualize and ascertain word dominance in customer feedback.
+- **Visual Representation:** Word clouds were generated to visualise and ascertain word dominance in customer feedback.
-- **Sentiment Breakdown:** The analysis facilitated a broad perception of customer sentiment through categorization, although this breakdown invites a more detailed examination.
+- **Sentiment Breakdown:** The analysis facilitated a broad perception of customer sentiment through categorisation, although this breakdown invites a more detailed examination.

 ## 4. Further Insights and Recommendations